 In this case, it may be hard to see the silver lining to this con, but there is always something positive to be found.
 Strides have been made to make health insurance more affordable for all Americans.
 While it is far from perfect, it is better than what we had before: nothing at all.
 Some solopreneurs may also be able to pursue their dream by having a spouse that provides the benefits and health insurance through their job.
 Having a partner that supports your dream is just as important as having benefits.

+Even though there are many benefits of being a solopreneur, there are also many challenges.
 When it comes to running YOUR business, you are the most qualified person to do it.
 You are the one that has the passion, ambition, and perseverance to make it happen.
 You may feel that others can bring different and unique insight into your business vision, but inevitably, it is your aspiration that inspires others to follow.